michael-sumner/go-make-things/content/jsforwp.md

 draft: false
 ---

 Hi there!
-Thanks for watching my talk at the [JavaScrip for WP Conference](https://javascriptforwp.com/conference/).
+Thanks for watching my talk at the [JavaScript for WP Conference](https://javascriptforwp.com/conference/).

 I've put together some special resources and bonuses just for you.